Postal Regulatory Commission.

 II.
 Notice of Filing

-The Commission establishes Docket No. CP2009-53 for consideration of matters related to the contract identified in the Postal Service's Notice.
+The Commission establishes Docket No. CP2009-52 for consideration of Start Printed Page 37255matters related to the contract identified in the Postal Service's Notice.

-The Commission appoints Paul L. Harrington to serve as Public Representative in this proceeding.
+The Commission appoints Paul L. Harrington to serve as Public Representative in the captioned filings.

 III.
 Ordering Paragraphs